radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 ## Introduction

 This exercise focuses on general vulnerability detection in smart contracts.
-We will the explore static analysis tool Slither to identify vulnerabilities in contracts from previous exercises.
+We will explore the static analysis tool Slither to identify vulnerabilities in contracts from previous exercises.
 The exercise will also cover the implementation of unit tests, stateless fuzzing tests, and stateful fuzzing tests with invariants.
 We will introduce the Foundry development environment (this will be new only for students who previously used Hardhat).
 The primary task involves writing tests for a simple toy smart contract and then applying this knowledge to develop more complex tests for the DEX contract from earlier exercise.

 ### Project Setup

 You have two options for working with this exercise: using a Docker container or local installation.
 Choose the option that best fits your preferences.
 For students who are accustomed to working in the Hardhat environment and using Docker, it's important to note that this exercise uses a different Docker image.

 ### Using Docker with VS Code

 This option uses Docker to create a development environment with all the necessary tools and dependencies pre-installed.

-#### Prerequisites:
+**Prerequisites:**

 - **[Docker](https://www.docker.com/products/docker-desktop)** - A platform for developing, shipping, and running applications in containers.
 - **[Visual Studio Code](https://code.visualstudio.com/)** - A lightweight but powerful source code editor.
 - **[Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)** - An extension to VS Code that lets you use a Docker container as a full-featured development environment.

-#### Setting Up the Project:
+**Setting Up the Project:**

-1. Visit the following
-   [GitLab repository](https://gitlab.fel.cvut.cz/radovluk/smart-contracts-exercises/-/tree/main/09-Vulnerabilities-Detection/task/task-code) and clone it to your local machine.
+1. Visit the following [GitHub repository](https://github.com/radovluk/Smart-Contract-Exercise/tree/main/09-Vulnerabilities-Detection/task/task-code) and clone it to your local machine.
 2. Open the repository folder in VS Code.
 3. When prompted, click "Reopen in Container" or use the command palette (F1) and run `Dev Containers: Reopen in Container`.

 ### Local Setup

 If you prefer working directly on your machine without Docker, you can set up the development environment locally.
 Before setting up Foundry, ensure that you have the following installed on your system:

-#### Prerequisites
+**Prerequisites**
 - **Rust Toolchain** -- Since Foundry is built in Rust, you'll need the Rust compiler and Cargo, Rust's package manager.
 The easiest way to install both is by using [rustup.rs](https://rustup.rs/).
 - **Bun** -- JavaScript runtime & toolkit for installing dependencies and running scripts.
 Install it from [bun.sh](https://bun.sh/).
+- **Tip**: If you already have Node Package Manager installed and use it regularly, you can use it instead of Bun.

 If you don't have Rust installed, you can install it using: